 Nemesia is fairly easy to grow from seed (see below), but it can also be easily propagated by taking stem cuttings and rooting them:

-- In late summer, clip off 4- to 6-inch cuttings from non-flowering shoots.
+- In late summer, clip off four to six-inch cuttings from non-flowering shoots.

 - Dip the ends of the cuttings in rooting hormone, and plant them into small pots filled with commercial potting mix, lightly dampened.

 - Place the pot inside a plastic bag, then set it in a room temperature location until the cutting develops roots.
 Open the bag to ventilate if you notice moisture condensing on the plastic from the inside.

 - Once the cutting is rooted, remove the pot from the plastic and continue to grow it in a sunny location.
 Plant outside once all danger of frost has passed.